p80n/photoprism-helm/README.md

 the experience:
 - [Cert Manager](https://github.com/jetstack/cert-manager) makes it easy to put PhotoPrism behind SSL
 - [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) makes it easy to expose PhotoPrism with actual URLs
-- If your reverse proxy supports it, you can add authentication (e.g., [basic auth](https://github.com/kubernetes-retired/contrib/tree/master/ingress/controllers/nginx/examples/auth)) to provide a bit of lockdown.
-- Running a database as a separate service helps with maintenance.
-Instead of figuring out what PhotoPrism database files need to be backed up, you just backup your MySQL database as you always would.
+- Running a database as a separate service helps with performance and maintenance.

 ## Installing the Chart